isomerpages/moe-riversidepri/_programmes/Art Programme/Snapshots.md

 </p>
 </div>
-<b>Term 2</b><br>The students created an art piece with the theme "Vase of flowers".
-The students learn how to draw different type of flowers.
-The students also learn about colouring techniques using oil pastels.
-One technique that they learnt is blending.
+<b>Term 2</b><br>Students created an art piece with the theme "Vase of flowers" after they were introduced to Claude Monet's "Water Lilies".
+They learnt how to draw different type of flowers and their petals, stalks and leaves.
+Besides drawing, students explored using oils pastels to do blend for their artworks.
 <div style="border:0px solid black;height:370px;overflow-y:hidden;overflow-x:hidden;">
 <p style="width:100%;">
 <table style="width:1150px">